amazon-connect/amazon-connect-salesforce-cti/docs/lightning/03-cti-adapter/08-cti-actions.md

 import useBaseUrl from "@docusaurus/useBaseUrl";

 Customers can now extend their Contact Control Panel (CCP) with customizable buttons called CTI Actions.
 These buttons can be configured in Salesforce and used to simplify common agent actions.
-For example, you can add a button that transfers calls to a manager, start and stop recordings, automate case creation, or start a customer refund process.
+For example, you can add a button that starts and stops recordings, automate case creation, or start a customer refund process.
 CTI Actions are configured in the CTI Adapter’s Actions Admin panel to execute [CTI Flows](https://aws.amazon.com/blogs/contact-center/automate-agent-workflows-with-salesforce-cti-adapter/) which are process blocks that enable you to easily design agent workflows within our Salesforce integration.

 You can configure a CTI Action in the CCP Element Editor page.